Ryan's Law: Terminology related to autism

+Ryan's Law defines ASD as one of three autism subtypes: autistic disorder, Asperger's syndrome or pervasive developmental disorder not otherwise specified.
+These subtypes appeared in the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (which was first published in 1994), but were collapsed into the umbrella label ASD with the release of the fifth edition of the manual in 2013.

 Passage of the bill

 Initial filing

 The bill was written by Unumb and pre-filed in the South Carolina legislature in late 2005.
 Rep. Nathan Ballentine (R-Irmo) was the primary sponsor in the South Carolina House of Representatives, and Rep. Ray Cleary (R-Murrell's Inlet) was the primary sponsor in the South Carolina Senate.
 The companion House and Senate bills were first considered by the South Carolina legislature during the 2006 session.
 The Senate bill (S.958) was assigned to the Senate Banking and Insurance Committee, where it received strong support from the committee's chairman, Senator David Thomas (R-Greenville).
 Thomas created a subcommittee, which held a public hearing on the bill on January 12, 2006; this hearing was attended by hundreds of supporters.
 Witnesses in support of the bill included Unumb, Dr. Gina Green, Dr. Jane Charles, Dr. Shelley Holstrum, Dr. Scott Edwards, and Walt Jenner, among others.